npm/rfcs/accepted/0028-publish-prompt.md

 npm notice total files:   7
 npm notice

-This operation will publish your package to the npm registry.
+This operation will publish your package to the npm registry at https://registry.npmjs.org.
 Do you wish to proceed? [y/N]
 ```